Lou Barletta: 2002

 In 2002, Barletta ran as the Republican candidate in the 11th congressional district against nine-term Democratic incumbent Paul Kanjorski.
 The 11th had long been considered the most Democratic district in Pennsylvania outside of Philadelphia and Pittsburgh.
 However, Barletta was viewed as a very strong candidate—the first credible Republican challenger Kanjorski had faced since his 1986 reelection bid—since he was a very popular Republican mayor from a heavily Democratic city.
 Barletta lost, taking 42 percent of the vote, losing the district's share of Lackawanna County, home to Scranton, by 32 points.

 2008

 Barletta faced Kanjorski again in 2008.
 He denounced the endorsement of David Duke in this race.
 Despite Kanjorski being easily reelected with 72 percent of the vote two years earlier, multiple polls had shown Barletta leading Kanjorski by as much as 5 percentage points, and the race was pegged as one of the nation's most competitive leading into the November elections.
 It was also one of very few nationwide where a Republican challenger had a credible chance at unseating a Democratic incumbent.
-Barletta lost to Kanjorski 48-52 percent, largely due to losing Lackawanna County by 12,800 votes and the downballot coattail advantage bestowed to Kanjorski thanks to the presence of Barack Obama on the mainline ticket.
+Barletta lost to Kanjorski 48-52 percent, largely due to losing Lackawanna County by 12,800 votes and the down-ballot coattail advantage bestowed to Kanjorski thanks to the presence of Barack Obama on the mainline ticket.
 Barletta won the territory that had been in the district prior to the 2000s round of redistricting by almost 4,000 votes.